 On Dec.
 19, 1888, Gen. Lew Wallace speaks to the Indiana Commandery of the Military Order of the Loyal Legion of the United States at the Inaugural Banquet.
 The banquet was held at the Bates house in Indianapolis.
 The Loyal Legion was established after the assassination of President Abraham Lincoln to help ward off future threats to the American Government.
 Wallace spoke to the group about the possible meanings of the word, “Hoosier.”
 (Photo credit: State of Indiana/Public Domain)

 On Dec.
 19, 1899, Paul D. “Tony” Hinkle is born in Logansport.
 He became a legendary coach in football, basketball and baseball, spending nearly 50 years at Butler University.
 When Hinkle started at Butler in 1921, the campus was still in Irvington.
 Butler’s basketball arena was renamed as Hinkle Fieldhouse in the coach’s honor in 1966.
-(Photo courtesy: Butler Univ.)
+(Source: Hoosier History Highlights from the Indiana Department of Administration; Photo courtesy: Butler Univ.)

 On Dec.
 19, 1894, Ford C. Frick is born on a farm in unincorporated Wawaka in Noble County.
 He would become the third Commissioner of Major League Baseball (MLB) from 1951 to 1965.
 During Frick’s term as commissioner, expansion occurred and MLB faced the threat of having its antitrust exemption revoked by Congress.
 He was elected to the Baseball Hall of Fame in 1970.
 Today, the Ford C. Frick Award recognizes outstanding baseball broadcasters.
 (Photo credit: Library of Congress)